7 Principles for Making Marriage Work

 The Gottman Method

 The Gottman Method is an approach to couples therapy founded by world-renown relationship experts, Dr. John and Dr. Julie Gottman.
-Together, they founded The Gottman Institute and Gottman Connect, platforms that offer powerful tools for couples, individuals, clinicians, and professionals.

-Most couples seek therapy for singluar issues such as conflict or communication.
+Most couples seek therapy for singular issues such as conflict or communication.
 However, over 20 years of relationship research has found that focusing only on these issues is not enough to get relationships on the right track.
 The goals of the Gottman Method are to disarm conflicting verbal communication, increase intimacy, respect, and affection, remove barriers to connection, and create a heightened sense of empathy and understanding within the relationship.
-Improving upon these aspects shows a positive correlation with a couples friendship, willingness to accept influences and turn toward each other, and the over arching sentiment between them (Are we allies or enemies?)
+Improving upon these aspects shows a positive correlation with a couples friendship, willingness to accept influences and turn toward each other, and the over arching sentiment between them (Are we allies or enemies?).

 7 Principles Workshop